tesh254/migraine/README.md

 > We recommend reading the docs details on (migraine docs)[https://migraine.wchr.xyz].
 They will always be up to date but we will update the readme soon on basic info

+### Security Notice
+⚠️ **IMPORTANT**: The vault currently stores variables in an unencrypted SQLite database.
+While variables are stored locally, they are not encrypted at rest.
+We are actively working on adding encryption support in an upcoming release.
+For now, we recommend avoiding storing highly sensitive information like production API keys in the vault until encryption is implemented.

 For any other issues, please check our [issue tracker](https://github.com/tesh254/migraine/issues) or submit a new issue.